George Floyd protests in Idaho: Boise

 A handful of people protested in front of the Idaho State Capitol on May 30.
 Hundreds more gathered on the same steps on May 31.
 On Monday night, June 1, 100 to 150 protesters gathered at the Capitol again; two opposing groups were present, according to one report.
 A single gunshot was fired during the protest; Boise Police subsequently arrested an 18-year-old man and said the incident was being investigated as accidental or unintentional.

 Coeur d’Alene

 On June 2, a group of around 25 protesters, mostly young people in their teens and 20s, gathered in the city's downtown.
 Over 1,000 armed spectators looked on and the event remained peaceful.
 On June 4, a group of 150 walked downtown followed by another group of "peacekeepers."

 Hailey

 On June 2, over 800 people marched down Main Street to protest the murder of George Floyd.
 Police officers joined the demonstrators as they took a knee and held an eight-minute, forty-six-second moment of silence to honor Floyd.

 Idaho Falls

-About 70 people protested on the Broadway Bridge on May 30.
+On May 30, about 70 people protested on the Broadway Bridge.
+The event was run by the Bonneville County Democratic Party.

 Ketchum

-On June 2, hundreds of protesters marched to protest police brutality and held a moment of silence for eight minutes and forty-six seconds in honor of George Floyd.
+On June 2, hundreds of protesters marched down Main Street to protest police brutality and held a moment of silence for eight minutes and forty-six seconds in honor of George Floyd.
+Despite blocking traffic, the protest remained peaceful and no road rage incidents were reported.